cezarylap/Algorythm-selection-and-Hyperparameter-tuning/README.md

 # Repository Description:

-The repository contains scripts for determining the optimal machine learning algorithm and its hyperparameters for a given dataset, tailored to either classification or regression tasks, and capable of utilizing both CPU and GPU resources.
+The repository contains scripts for determining the optimal machine learning algorithm and its hyperparameters for a given dataset, tailored to either classification or regression tasks.

-### Primary Scripts:
+## Primary Scripts:
-#### Classification: For classification problems.
+### Classification: For classification problems.
-#### Regression: For regression problems.
+### Regression: For regression problems.

 ### Scripts Structure:
 1. Importing necessary libraries.